Skip to main content

 These deep probes explore specific paths through the network and collect end-to-end path metrics.

 Average values calculated over the differences of various observations can be used to establish individual per-node properties.
-By combining telemetry from breadth-first and depth-first probes, it is possible to derive statistical information about individual nodes and edges in the topology.
+By combining telemetry from immediate-neighbour and loopback path probes, it is possible to derive statistical information about individual nodes and edges in the topology.

 Example: Assume the following average path latencies are observed: